yuchen21-web/scCRT-for-scRNA-seq/README.md

 ### 2.3 infer lineages with features

 The process is similar to section 1.4.
-Other methods (e.g. [Slingshot](https://github.com/mossjacob/pyslingshot)) can also be used to infer trajectories using learned features
+Other methods (e.g. [Slingshot](https://github.com/mossjacob/pyslingshot)) can also be used to infer trajectories using learned features.